panoply/esthetic/readme.md

 ### Shopify Themes

 Developers working with straps like [Dawn](https://github.com/Shopify/dawn) should take some consideration before running Prettify on the distributed code contained within the project.
 Dawn is chaotic and it employs some terrible approaches that may lead to problematic scenarios and readability issues.
 An example of this can occur when Prettify is processing HTML attribute values.
-By default, Prettify does not respect newlines within attribute strings so when it encounters newline characters contained within attribute string values it will appropriately strip them out.
+By default, Prettify does not respect newlines within attribute strings so when it encounters newline characters contained within attribute strings values it will appropriately strip them out.

-##### Example
+##### Demonstration

 The below code snippet is extracted from the Dawn theme.
 Notice how the `srcset` attribute value applies newlines for every `{% if %}` condition.
 While this is totally valid code it is poorly thought through, propagates bad habits and is generally just a terrible approach.
 By default, Prettify will not respect such a structure during beautification and remove those newlines.